Anbai Thedi

 Anbai Thedi is a 1974 Indian Tamil-language film, directed by Muktha Srinivasan.
 The film stars Sivaji Ganesan and Jayalalithaa.
 It was released on 13 November 1974.

 Production

-Muktha Srinivasan commended Jayalalithaa's commitment and punctuality to the film, saying she "used to be ready with make up and costumes on the set" even before filming began.
-The scene where Subha tries to steal from Ganesan's home was shot at Karpagam Studios.
-A set resembling Manuneedhi Cholan costing 1 lakhs was built at Karpagam Studios.
+Muktha Srinivasan commended Jayalalithaa's commitment to the film and her punctuality at the shootings, saying she "used to be ready with make up and costumes on the set" even before filming began.
+The scene where Shubha tries to steal from Ganesan's home was shot at Karpagam Studios.
+A set resembling Manuneedhi Cholan costing ₹1 lakh was built at Karpagam Studios.
 The final length of the film was 4507.00 metres.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.